 Checkpoint starvation.
 A checkpoint is only able to run to completion, and reset the WAL file, if there are no other database connections using the WAL file.
 If another connection has a read transaction open, then the checkpoint cannot reset the WAL file because doing so might delete content out from under the reader.
 The checkpoint will do as much work as it can without upsetting the reader, but it cannot run to completion.
 The checkpoint will start up again where it left off after the next write transaction.
 This repeats until some checkpoint is able to complete.

-However, if a database has many overlapping readers and there is never a time when no readers a using the WAL file, then no checkpoint will ever be able to complete and the WAL file will grow without bound.
+However, if a database has many concurrent overlapping readers and there is always at least one active reader, then no checkpoints will be able to complete and hence the WAL file will grow without bound.

 Very large write transactions.
 A checkpoint can only complete when no other transactions are running, which means the WAL file cannot be reset in the middle of a write transaction.
 So a large change to a large database might result in a very large WAL file.
 The WAL file will be checkpointed once the write transaction completes (assuming there are no other readers blocking it) but in the meantime, the file can grow very big.

-Defenses against this failure mode include: (1) using a rollback journal modes for large updates since pages are never written into a rollback journal more than once, (2) making sure that the cache_size is at least as big as the transaction working set, and/or (3) keeping the working set small by breaking the transaction up into smaller chunks.
+Defenses against this failure mode include: (1) switching to a rollback journal modes for large updates since pages are never written into a rollback journal more than once, (2) making sure that the cache_size is large enough to hold every page that will be changed during the transaction, (3) keeping the number of changed pages small by breaking the transaction up into smaller chunks, and/or (4) dropping indexes before a large insert and recreating them afterwards.

 The wal-index is implemented using an ordinary file that is mmapped for robustness.
 Early (pre-release) implementations of WAL mode stored the wal-index in volatile shared-memory, such as files created in /dev/shm on Linux or /tmp on other unix systems.
 The problem with that approach is that processes with a different root directory (changed via chroot) will see different files and hence use different shared memory areas, leading to database corruption.
 Other methods for creating nameless shared memory blocks are not portable across the various flavors of unix.
 And we could not find any method to create nameless shared memory blocks on windows.
 The only way we have found to guarantee that all processes accessing the same database file use the same shared memory is to create the shared memory by mmapping a file in the same directory as the database itself.